ME-ICA/me-ica/CONTRIBUTING.md

     Please try to make sure that your requested feature is distinct from any others that have already been requested or implemented.
 If you find one that's similar but there are subtle differences please reference the other request in your issue.

-## Make a change
+## Making a change

-We appreciate all contributions to ME-ICA, but those that will be accepted fastest will follow a workflow similar to the following:
+We appreciate all contributions to ME-ICA, but those accepted fastest will follow a workflow similar to the following:

 **1. Comment on an existing issue or open a new issue referencing your addition.**